Guqin: Organology

 While acoustics dictated the general form and construction of the guqin, its external form could and did take on a huge amount of variation, whether it be from the embellishments or even the basic structure of the instrument.
 Qin tablatures from the Song era onwards have catalogued a plethora of qin forms.
 All, however, obey very basic rules of acoustics and symbolism of form.
 The qin uses strings of silk or metal-nylon and is tuned in accordance to traditional principles.

 Ancient guqins were made of little more than wood and strings of twisted silk.
 Ornaments included inlaid dots of mother-of-pearl or other similar materials.
-Traditionally, the sound board was made of Chinese parasol wood firmiana simplex, its rounded shape symbolising the heavens.
-The bottom was made of Chinese Catalpa, Catalpa ovata, its flat shape symbolising earth.
+Traditionally, the sound board was made of the Chinese parasol wood Firmiana simplex, its rounded shape symbolising Heaven.
+The bottom was made of Chinese catalpa, Catalpa ovata, its flat shape symbolising Earth.
 Modern instruments are most frequently made of Cunninghamia or other similar timbers.
 The traditional finish is of raw lacquer mixed with powdered deer horn, and the finishing process could take months of curing to complete.
 The finish develops cracks over time, and these cracks are believed to improve the instrument's sound as the wood and lacquer release tension.
-An antique guqin's age can be determined by this snake like crack pattern called "duanwen" (斷紋).
+An antique guqin's age can be determined by this snake like crack pattern called duanwen (斷紋).

 Construction

 According to tradition, the qin originally had five strings, representing the five elements of metal, wood, water, fire and earth.
 Later, in the Zhou dynasty, Zhou Wen Wang added a sixth string to mourn his son, Boyikao.
 His successor, Zhou Wu Wang, added a seventh string to motivate his troops into battle with the Shang.
-The thirteen hui on the surface represent the 13 months of the year (the extra 13th is the 'leap month' in the lunar calendar).
+The thirteen on the surface represent the 13 months of the year (the extra 13th is the 'leap month' in the lunar calendar).
 The surface board is round to represent Heaven and the bottom board flat to represent the earth.
-The entire length of the qin (in Chinese measurements) is 3 chi, 6 cun and 5 fen; representing the 365 days of the year (though this is just a standard since qins can be shorter or longer depending on the period's measurement standard or the maker's preference).
+The entire length of the qin (in Chinese measurements) is 3 chi, 6 cun and 5 fen (三尺六寸五分) representing the 365 days of the year.
 Each part of the qin has meaning, some more obvious, like "dragon pool" and "phoenix pond".